Film and Media

 The Master of Arts in Film and Media provides an in-depth curriculum designed to develop skill sets required to succeed in the film, television, and media industries.
 Students are exposed to the latest technology, taught the most current financial and distribution strategies, and trained in advanced narrative techniques.

 |Earn Degree Onsite||Yes.|

 |Entry Terms||Fall, Spring, Summer|

 |Degree Requirements||11 Courses; 2 Concentrations|

-Students choose two concentrations from the fields of Business, Sound and Writing.
-While they specialize in two of these tracks, they acquire hands-on experience in developing, shooting, editing and marketing original film and television content in the Graduate Filmmaking Studio.
-This intensive two-semester studio experience, co-taught with MICA’s MFA program, focuses on the development, production and post-production of narrative audio-visual content and takes full advantage of the Film Center’s cutting-edge facilities.
+Students choose two concentrations from the fields of business, sound, and writing.
+While they specialize in two of these tracks, they acquire hands-on experience in developing, shooting, editing, and marketing original film and television content in the Graduate Filmmaking Studio.

 The Film and Media Master of Arts program is tailored to students who wish to advance their current film and media career, those wishing to learn the radical changes taking place in the entertainment business, and those wanting to switch careers to the world of entertainment.

 - 7.22 - MA in Film and Media Assistant Director Gabo Arora in Johns Hopkins Magazine

 - 1.18 - Gabo Arora Appointed as Assistant Director of MA in Film & Media